 TGbc Editor: please update the following paragraph in this subclause as shown below:

 An EBCS non-AP STA may transmit an EBCS UL frame without receiving a Beacon frame or a Probe Response frame with the EBCS Relaying Supported field of the Extended Capabilities element set to 1.
-The address fields are defined in 9.3.3.1 (Format of (PV0) Management frames) where the Address 1 field of the frame shall be set to a group address selected by the non-AP STA.
+The address fields are defined in 9.3.3.1 (Format of (PV0) Management frames) where the Address 1 field of the frame shall be set to a group address.
 The EBCS Content MAC address is formatted as described in 11.55.2 (EBCS Addressing).

-NOTE—The group address value of the Address 1 field can be assigned by the non-AP STA to differentiate different types of EBCS UL traffic.
+NOTE—The group address value of the Address 1 field can be either set to a broadcast address or a multicast address to differentiate different types of EBCS UL traffic belonging to the same UL traffic stream.
 For example, an EBCS non-AP STA could transmit different EBCS UL frames, each carrying a different EBCS UL traffic and having the Address 1 field set to a different group address value.
-The EBCS Content MAC Address would be the same for all cases.
+The Address 3 field is set to EBCS Content MAC Address which is unique to the UL traffic stream (see 11.55.2 (EBCS Addressing)).

 11.17 Public Action frame addressing